Alburg Springs–Clarenceville Border Crossing

 The Alburg Springs–Clarenceville Border Crossing connects the villages of Clarenceville, Quebec and Alburgh, Vermont on the Canada–United States border.
-The border crossing is open daily between 8:00 AM and midnight.
+The border crossing is open daily between 8:00 AM and 4:00 pm.
 Canada built a new border inspection station in 2005, while the US continues to use its Depression-era border station, listed on the National Register of Historic Places in 2014.